Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Should I peel the cucumber for this salad?

-Can I use a different variety of onion in this recipe?
+Can I use a different variety of onions in this homemade pickles recipe?

-If you are not a fan of red onions, sweet onions would be a good choice instead.
+If you are not a fan of red onions, sweet onions would be a good choice instead, along with these quick pickles.

 More Recipes You’ll Love